offbynull/learn/Biology/input/input.md

     Each chromatin duplicates to become a sister chromatid pair (2 chromatids that are attached to each other).
 Then, each sister chromatid pair condenses and forms an X shape where the only part that the sister chromatids remain attached at is their centromeres.

-    The membrane of the nucleus goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.
+    The membrane of the nucleus_cell goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.
 Microtubules are attached from the centrosomes to the kinetochore of the sister chromatid pairs.

     While in their condensed form, sister chromatid pairs go through a process called `{bm} chromosomal crossover`: A chromatid from a sister chromatid pair swaps segments of itself with a chromatid from another sister chromatid pair.
 The sister chromatid pairs doing the swapping must be homologs of each other (contains alternative versions of the same genes).